| Note: Large images and

 fractures, which may require radial head excision or fixation, should be

 referred to an orthopedist within 1 week for definitive management.
+Clinical Pearls 1.
+Ten percent of children with

 supracondylar fractures temporarily lose their radial pulse due to joint